 Is Leather Waterproof?

 If this happens, it will require some leather jacket care to restore it back to normal, and could even be irreversible if the damage is too extreme.
-It’s important to understand that all leather products need treatment from time to time to keep it in the best condition possible; a leather jacket that gets cared for properly is a leather jacket that stands the tests of time and will still look as good as the day you bought it (or age gracefully with a natural worn-in effect).
+It’s important to understand that all leather products need treatment from time to time to keep it in the best condition possible; a leather jacket that gets cared for properly can stand the tests of time and will still look as good as the day you bought it (or age gracefully with a natural worn-in effect).

 Is There Any Way to Waterproof Leather?

-Unfortunately, suede is the most susceptible type of leather when it comes to water damage.
+Suede is the most susceptible type of leather when it comes to water damage.
 The soft nature of the material does not lend well to becoming damp whatsoever.
-Furthermore, even waterproof spray treatments have a limited effect.
+Most leather waterproofing treatments have a limited effect.

-Waterproofing Nappa Leather
+How to Waterproofing Nappa

 Nubuck leather falls between suede and nappa leather in water-resistance.
-Although it is certainly more durable than suede when subject to a downpour, we wouldn’t recommend any extended exposure at all.
-Rain spots can be removed if you rub them away gently with a soft cloth or sponge, and nubuck can be treated with sprays to further protect it.
+Although it is more durable than suede when subject to a downpour, we wouldn’t recommend any extended exposure at all.
+Rain spots can be removed if you rub them away gently with a soft cloth or sponge, and nubuck can be treated with sprays of specialist treatments to further protect it.
 Be sure to properly maintain your jacket over time though and avoid water where you can.